lucasray/spotify_cli/README.md

 - Selecting a track is done by entering the track number right now.
 Move selection logic to arrow keys or something
 - Uses applescript to play the selected tracks.
 Abstract this, or make something more general. (but how?)
 - Add caching
+- BETTER ERROR HANDLING. like omg, I have none of it

 ## Notes